Lottie (Charlotte) Mc Manus

 Charlotte (Lottie) Mc Manus was a novelist who popularized the exploits of The Wild Geese plus Ireland’s ancient lore’s.
 She was a committed nationalist.

 James Mc Manus had an uncle who managed a sugar plantation in British Guinea where he possibly met Lottie’s Grandfather, Reverend Leonard Strong, a Church Missionary who held an estate of 926 acres in the parishes of Bohola and Killedan during the mid-19th century.
 The reverend bequeathed the property of Killedan in 1853 to James Mc Manus on the marriage of his daughter Charlotte in 1853.
 The family home Killedan had originally been the in the property of the Taffe Family.
 Charlotte (Lottie) was born in Castlebar, Co.
 Mayo to James and Charlotte Mc Manus of Killedan, Kiltimagh, Co.
-Mayo, (sister of Emily, Matron of Guy’s, brother of Captain James) while the family briefly resided in the area prior to their move to Sussex.
+Mayo, while the family briefly resided in the area prior to their move to Sussex.
 Charlotte grew up with the idea of England as “The Civilized Conqueror” while the “Tribal Squabbles” of the Irish seemed frivolous.
 However she changed her views when she read “The Bogs of Stars” by Standish O’Grady.
 The Bard Thady Conlon sent her a copy of Raftery’s famous Poem “Cill Aodain” with his own translation.

 Lottie Mc Manus returned to Ireland during 1897 as a committed nationalist with the intention of setting up Gaelic League’s within the County.
 She approached Fr.
 Denis O’ Hara P.P.
 Kiltimagh, who though skeptical presided over a meeting in July that resulted in forty members that joined this second (Coilite Maghact) Mayo branch.
 During 1909 due to her interest and work an estimated 7,000 people attended a nationalist meeting in Kiltimagh.
 Her diaries contained the meetings and various events she attended up to The Easter Rising of 1916.